Not My Job: Garth Brooks Gets Quizzed On Other Garths

 BROOKS: If you've seen me, I eat everywhere.

-SAGAL: Yeah.
-Speaking of which, when we talked to your wife, Ms. Yearwood, we were talking about her cookbook that included something called, if I'm not mistaken, Garth's Breakfast Bowl.
+SAGAL: Speaking of which, when we talked to your wife, Ms. Yearwood, we were talking about her cookbook that included something called, if I'm not mistaken, Garth's breakfast bowl.
 And it had eggs, sausage, bacon, cheese and tortellini.

 BROOKS: Yes, baby.
 The last was my idea.